mcv-m6-video/mcv-c6-2024-team4/Week 3/README.md

 * `data`: Folder containing S03_C010 video data for the project and its gt annotations.
 * `core`: Repository of RAFT.
 * `pyflow`: Repository of pyflow.
+* `deep_sort`: Repository of deepsort.
+It includes `run_experiments_deepsort.ipynb`, the notebook dedicated to implementing the tracking with DeepSORT algorithm.
 * `utils.py`: Python script with utilities for data handling and processing.
 * `evaluation.py`: Python script containing utilities for object detecion evaluation metrics.
-* `tas1_1.ipynb`: Notebook dedicated to implementing Block Matching algorithm.
+* `task1_1.ipynb`: Notebook dedicated to implementing Block Matching algorithm.
-* `tas1_2.ipynb`: Notebook dedicated to implementing Off-the-shelf Optical Flow algorithms.
+* `task1_2.ipynb`: Notebook dedicated to implementing Off-the-shelf Optical Flow algorithms.
-* `tas1_3.ipynb`: Notebook dedicated to implementing tracking by adding Optical Flow.
+* `task1_3.ipynb`: Notebook dedicated to implementing tracking by adding Optical Flow.

 ## Running the code
 Since the code is in _.ipynb_ format, it is required to have _Jupyter Notebook_ or any other program/text editor that can run this kind of file.
 We recommend using Visual Studio Code with the _Jupyter_ extension.